openiddict/openiddict-samples/README.md

   - [Hollastin](samples/Hollastin): resource owner password credentials demo, with a .NET console acting as the client.
   - [Imynusoph](samples/Imynusoph): refresh token grant demo, with an Angular application acting as the client.
   - [Matty](samples/Matty): device authorization flow demo, with a .NET console acting as the client.
+  - [Mimban](samples/Mimban): authorization code flow demo using minimal APIs and Steam delegation for user authentication, with a .NET console acting as the client.
   - [Velusia](samples/Velusia): authorization code flow demo, with an ASP.NET Core application acting as the client.
   - [Weytta](samples/Weytta): authorization code flow with Integrated Windows Authentication support and a .NET console acting as the client.
   - [Zirku](samples/Zirku): implicit flow demo, with an Aurelia JS application acting as the client and two API projects using introspection (Api1) and local validation (Api2).